dbgjerez/pelorus-workshop/README.md

 prometheus-operator-6b495cc576-q54mm                   1/1     Running   0          8m46s
 ```

-**.Run Pelorus**
+### Launch Pelorus

-Once the Operator have been istalled completely, it's time to deploy the Pelorus ecosystem.
+Once the Operator has been installed completely, it's time to deploy the Pelorus ecosystem.

 We will use the Pelorus chart:
 ```zsh